paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-076-judicial-proceedings.md

 ### Statutory Notes

-#### Amendment of Section
-Pub.
-L. 114–74, title XI, § 1101(f)(11), (g), Nov.
-2, 2015, 129 Stat.
-638, provided that, applicable to returns filed for partnership taxable years beginning after Dec.
-31, 2017, with certain exceptions, this section is amended by striking subsection (h).
-See 2015 Amendment note below.

 #### References in Text
 The date of enactment of this title, referred to in subsec. (e), is Aug.
 16, 1954.

 #### Amendments
+2018—Subsecs. (e), (i).
+Pub.
+L. 115–141 substituted “United States Court of Federal Claims” for “United States Claims Court” wherever appearing.

 2015—Subsec. (h).
 Pub.
 L. 114–74 struck out subsec. (h).
 Text read as follows: “No action may be brought for a refund attributable to partnership items (as defined in section 6231(a)(3)) except as provided in section 6228(b) or section 6230(c).”

 1998—Subsecs. (j), (k).
 Pub.
 L. 105–206 added subsec. (j) and redesignated former subsec. (j) as (k).

 1996—Subsec. (g)(2), (3).
 Pub.
 L. 104–168 inserted “4958,” after “4955,”.

-1992—Subsecs. (e), (i).
-Pub.
-L. 102–572 substituted “United States Court of Federal Claims” for “United States Claims Court” wherever appearing.

 1988—Subsec. (e).
 Pub.
 L. 100–418 substituted “or 44” for “44, or 45”.